HakuyaLabs/warudo-docs/docs/tutorials/data-folder.md

 **Supported Formats:** Video formats

-You can use the image files in the following scenarios:
+You can use the video files in the following scenarios:
 - “[**Screen**](/docs/assets/screen)” Asset – “**Video Source**” Option (“**Content Type**” should be “**Video**”)

 ## Additional Subfolders